OPEN-NEXT/wp2.2_dev/README.md

 *Initial proof-of-concept of open source development status dashboard with data-mining & visualisation components*

-This repository contains a set of Python scripts and associated files to host a prototype data visualisation dashboard for open source development projects.
-It is composed of (a) a data-mining Python module (`osmine`) which mines publicly-viewable metadata from a user-supplied list of open source [version control](https://en.wikipedia.org/wiki/Version_control) repositories; and (b) an interactive [Dash](https://dash.plotly.com/)-based web module (`osdash`) that computes and visualises basic metrics on those repositories.
+Targeted at hosters of version control platforms (such as [Wikifactory](https://wikifactory.com/), [GitLab](https://gitlab.com/), or [GitHub](https://github.com/)), this repository contains a set of Python scripts and associated files to host a prototype data visualisation dashboard for open source development projects.

+***This software is not for general consumers to just "double click" on and install on their devices***.
+Instead, it is composed of (a) a data-mining Python module (`osmine`) which mines publicly-viewable metadata from a predetermined list of open source [version control](https://en.wikipedia.org/wiki/Version_control) repositories; and (b) a proof-of-concept interactive [Dash](https://dash.plotly.com/)-based web module (`osdash`) that computes and visualises basic metrics on those repositories.
 Click [**here**](https://opennextwp22.eu.pythonanywhere.com/) to access a demo instance of the prototype dashboard.

+This *initial* demonstrator is delivered at month 18 of the [OPENNEXT](https://opennext.eu/) project as part of task 2.2: "Creating a design process facilitation dashboard".
+It is to establish the foundational, "behind the scenes" infrastructure on which the ambition to facilitate company-community collaboration on open source hardware projects described [below](#background) can be pursued.
+Future iterations of this tool should allow the community developing an open source hardware product to track the health of their project and if their needs are being met. **Importantly, an instance of the data-mining script and dashboard will be hosted by OPENNEXT partner [Wikifactory](https://wikifactory.com/)**.
+For the purposes of reviewing OPENNEXT deliverables, there is an **[Executive summary](EXECUTIVE_SUMMARY.md)** available.

 **Please see the [Install](#install) and [Usage](#usage) sections to get up and running with this tool**.
 For more details on its background and design considerations, please see the [Background](#background), [Design notes](#design-notes), and [Future work](#future-work) sections.

-This work is an *initial* demonstrator delivered at month 18 of the [OPENNEXT](https://opennext.eu/) project as part of task 2.2: "Creating a design process facilitation dashboard".
-It is to establish the foundational infrastructure on which the ambition to facilitate company-community collaboration on open source hardware projects described [below](#background) can be pursued.
-Future iterations of this tool should allow the community developing an open source hardware product to track the health of their project and if their needs are being met.
-For the purposes of reviewing OPENNEXT deliverables, there is an **[Executive summary](EXECUTIVE_SUMMARY.md)** available.

 ## Table of Contents